dziekiczan1/expensetracker/README.md

 ## Introduction
 This is a code repository for the **Expense Tracker App** project

-// DESCRIPTION //
+A simple React Native application that tracks your expenses.
+User can add / edit and delete expenses.
+App is using Context for state managment.

-Stack used for this project: React Native, Redux Toolkit Operating systems: Android and iOS
+Stack used for this project: React Native, Context Operating systems: Android and iOS

 ## Setup